-- 7. I GET WOMEN, INFANTS AND CHILDREN (WIC) BENEFITS.
+- SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE APPROVED FOR FREE MEALS?
+Please read the letter you got carefully and follow the instructions.
+Call the school at 518-456-6200, Ext.
+0110 if you have questions. - MY CHILD'S APPLICATION WAS APPROVED LAST YEAR.
+DO I NEED TO FILL OUT ANOTHER ONE?
+Yes, Your child's application is only good for that school year and carried over for the first 30 operating days of this school year (or until a new eligibility determination is made, whichever comes first). - I GET WOMEN, INFANTS AND CHILDREN (WIC) BENEFITS.
 CAN MY CHILD(REN) GET FREE MEALS?
-Children in households participating in WIC may be eligible for free or reduced price meals.
-Please fill out an Application for Free and Reduced Price School Meals/Milk. - 8.
+All children in schools participating in the Universal Free Meals program receive meals at no charge, however, households participating in WIC may be free or reduced-price eligible benefits.
+Please fill out an Application for Free and Reduced-Price School Meals/Milk. - 6.
 WILL THE INFORMATION I GIVE BE CHECKED?
-Yes.
-We may also ask you to send written proof of the household income you report. - IF I DON'T QUALIFY NOW, MAY I APPLY LATER?
+Schools are required to conduct verification of a sample of submitted applications.
+If your application is selected then written proof of the household income is required. - 7.
+IF I DON'T QUALIFY NOW, MAY I APPLY LATER?
 Yes, you may apply at any time during the school year.
-For example, children with a parent or guardian who becomes unemployed or who experiences financial hardship mid-year may become eligible for free and reduced price meals if the household income drops below the income limit. - 10.
-WHAT IF I DISAGREE WITH THE SCHOOL'S DECISION ABOUT MY APPLICATION?
+For example, children with a parent or guardian who becomes unemployed or who experiences financial hardship mid-year may become eligible for free and reduced-price eligible benefits if the household income drops below the income limit.

+- 8. WHAT IF I DISAGREE WITH THE SCHOOL'S DECISION ABOUT MY APPLICATION?
 You should talk to school officials.
-You also may ask for a hearing by calling or writing to: ANDREW VAN ALYSTYNE, 8 SCHOOL ROAD, GUILDERLAND CENTER, NY 12085 OR CALL 518-456-6200 EXT.
-0125 - 11.
+You also may ask for a hearing by calling or writing to: ANDREW VAN ALSTYNE AT 518-456-6200 EXT.
+0125. - 9.
 MAY I APPLY IF SOMEONE IN MY HOUSEHOLD IS NOT A U.S. CITIZEN?
 Yes.
-You, your child(ren), or other household members do not have to be U.S. citizens to qualify for free or reduced price meals. - 12.
+You, your child(ren), or other household members do not have to be U.S. citizens to qualify for free or reduced-price eligible benefits. - 10.
 WHO SHOULD I INCLUDE AS MEMBERS OF MY HOUSEHOLD?
 You must include all people living in your household, related or not (such as grandparents, other relatives, or friends) who share income and expenses.
-You must include yourself and all children living with you.
-If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them. - 13.
+If you live with other people who are economically independent (for example, people who you do not support, who do not share income with you or your children, and who pay a pro-rated share of expenses), do not include them. - 11.
 WHAT IF MY INCOME IS NOT ALWAYS THE SAME?
 List the amount that you normally receive.
 For example, if you normally make \$1000 each month, but you missed some work last month and only made \$900, put down that you made \$1000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
-If you have lost a job or had your hours or wages reduced, use your current income. - 14.
+If you have lost a job or had your hours or wages reduced, use your current income. - 12.
 WE ARE IN THE MILITARY.
 DO WE REPORT OUR INCOME DIFFERENTLY?
 Your basic pay and cash bonuses must be reported as income.
 If you get any cash value allowances for off-base housing, food, clothing, it must also be included as income.
 However, if your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance as income.
-Any additional combat pay resulting from deployment is also excluded from income. - 15.
+Any additional combat pay resulting from deployment is also excluded from income. - 13.
 MY FAMILY NEEDS MORE HELP.
 ARE THERE OTHER PROGRAMS WE MIGHT APPLY FOR?
 To find out how to apply for SNAP or other assistance benefits, contact your local assistance office or call 1-800-342-3009.